FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The initial plan involved using the room light as the alerting light.
+But the intensity of that is very low especially during the day.
+So we shifted towards a table/bedside lamp.
+It’s hard to act out and record scenes happening in separate rooms at the same time, which is easy to deliver on paper.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+We decided to place the mobile phone controlled using tinkerbelle inside the table lamp instead of using the light bulb in the lamp itself as a lightsource.
+The light source should be placed somewhere more visible.
+Changing the intensity of the light based on the baby’s volume could be done usng other light sources like smart lighting.

 ## Part C. Prototype the device